pruvisto/100isabelle/index.md

-1. Atiyah-Singer Index Theorem not formalised in Isabelle yet
+1. Atiyah-Singer Index Theorem

+    not formalised in Isabelle yet

-1. Baker's Theorem on Linear Forms in Logarithms not formalised in Isabelle yet
+1. Baker's Theorem on Linear Forms in Logarithms

+    not formalised in Isabelle yet

+1. Black-Scholes Formula

+    not formalised in Isabelle yet

 1. Borsuk-Ulam Theorem

     not formalised in Isabelle yet

 1. Cauchy's Integral Theorem